birajpoddar/udacity-goals-todos-app/README.md

 1.  ~~Would be adding the redux implementation in next commit~~
 2.  ~~Adding Redux Middleware~~
+3.  ~~Convert the app UI of the app to React~~
+4. Bind React UI component with Redux Store
-3. Adding CSS to improve the UI
+5. Adding CSS to improve the UI

 ## DEPLOYED APP